The Economy of Ireland A

 This module aims to:

-- provide those with a fundamental level of economics (e.g. ECU11011 & ECU11012 or equivalent) with an understanding of the Irish economy and public policy-making;
+- provide those with a fundamental level of economics (e.g. EC1110 & EC1111 or equivalent) with an understanding of the Irish economy and public policy-making

-- show how various pressures and policies shape the development of the Irish economy;
+- show how various pressures and policies have shaped the development of the Irish economy over time;

-- facilitate the use of clear and concise language that is required for understanding economics and policy making.
+- facilitate the use of clear and concise English that is required for understanding economics and policy-making.